DEFINITION SEMANTIC TAXONOMY CONTENT MANAGEMENT

 Note:

-1) SysFEAT is a higher-order ontology, so Class of Entity may have members that are also Class of Entity (Class of Classes).
+1) SysFEAT is a higher-order ontology, so Class of Entity may have instances that are also Class of Entity (Class of Classes).

-2) SysFEAT is also a non-well-founded allows for self-referencing Class of Entity.
+2) SysFEAT is also a non-well-founded and allows for self-referencing Class of Entity.

 SEMANTIC TAXONOMY